1337w0rm/YeetMeet/README.md

-# YeetMeet
-YEET MEET is a telegram bot which can be deployed to a server, heroku or on your local machine.
-It can attend your Google Meet and Zoom classes for you.

 # YEET MEET

 YEET MEET is a telegram bot which can be deployed to a server, heroku or on your local machine.
 It can attend your Google Meet and Zoom classes for you.